OpenSourceRisk/Engine/Examples/Example_67/Readme.txt

-XVA Stress Calculation with classic and AMC engine.
+XVA Stress Calculation with classic and AMC engine

+Portfolio and Market Data from Example 39